Save Infected Teeth

 We use powerful numbing agents to ensure that root canal treatment is not painful at all.
 The process is about as invasive as having a tooth filled, and your mouth will be completely numb during the entire process.

-At Cornerstone Dentistry, we even offer sedation with laughing gas, if you feel it will make you more comfortable.
+At Cornerstone Dentistry, we even offer oral sedation if you feel it will make you more comfortable.
 Root canals do not hurt after treatment, either.
 There is no prolonged healing process, so you can get back to your day-to-day life immediately.
 Your treated tooth might feel a little bit tender for a day or two, but that’s it.